Children from all over Scotland used their imagination to breathe new life into one of the world's best known fairy tales.

 The competition was open to all pupils in primary 3-7 across Scotland and four were chosen as the overall winners.
 They were:

 - Luke Grieve of Salen Primary School and Joy Drummond of Linlithgow Primary School, who won the P3-P5 category

 - Lily Hargreaves of Salen Primary School and Sinead Moran of Rockfield Primary School, who won the P6-P7 category.

 Scottish Ballet and NLS ran a programme of dance and storytelling workshops in 12 primary schools across Scotland during autumn 2012 as part of this project.

-They have been delighted with the response to the competition which has ably demonstrated the creative abilities of children across Scotland.
+They were delighted with the response to the competition which has ably demonstrated the creative abilities of children across Scotland.

 'Goodies' for the winners

-- A family ticket to a performance of the Scottish Ballet production of 'Hansel and Gretel' during winter 2013/14 — available performances will be in Glasgow, Edinburgh, Aberdeen or Inverness.
+- A family ticket to a performance of the Scottish Ballet production of 'Hansel and Gretel' during winter 2013/14 — available performances were in Glasgow, Edinburgh, Aberdeen or Inverness.